A-Z of General Show Information

 Please visit www.hse.gov.uk for more information.

 Exhibitors are advised to make hotel reservations as soon as possible.
 A selection of hotels are available via the accommodation page on the Group Leisure & Travel Show website.
-This includes the DoubleTree by Hilton, venue of the Group Leisure & Travel Awards, which is onsite at Stadium MK.
+This includes the DoubleTree by Hilton, which is onsite at Stadium MK.